lfrestrepog/if-docs/website/docs/05-models/boavizta.md

 ```

-You can run this by passing it to `impact`.
+You can run this by passing it to `impact-engine`.
 Run impact using the following command run from the project root:

 ```sh
 npx ts-node scripts/impact.ts --impl ./examples/impls/boavizta.yml --ompl ./examples/ompls/boavizta.yml